1 Dead, 3 Injured Following Quadruple Shooting In West Philly

-PHILADELPHIA (CBS) – One person is dead and three others are injured following a quadruple shooting on Friday night in West Philly.
+PHILADELPHIA (CBS) – Police continue to investigate a quadruple shooting that left one person dead and three others are injured Friday night in West Philly.

 It happened in the 5100 block of Haverford Avenue around 9:20 p.m.

+Police say a vehicle drove up to the scene and a suspect began opening fire on multiple people sitting on the steps of a home.

-Police say a 35-year-old man was shot twice in the chest and later died at the hospital.
+Police say a 24-year-old man was shot twice in the chest and later died at the hospital.

+A 22-year-old woman is in extremely critical condition with gunshot wounds to both legs, her left arm, and her chest.

-A 35-year-old man, a 21-year-old woman were also injured in the shooting.
-They are listed in stable condition.
+A 35-year old was shot in the left arm and a 21-year-old woman was shot in her right leg.
+Both are in stable condition.

-A 25-year-old woman is listed in critical condition after being shot multiple times.
+Investigators say there were at least three children, including some infants, inside the home when shots rang out.
+No one inside was injured.

 No arrests have been made.